There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 The seizure of power by his stepmother meant that as he grew up, Thutmose III did not rule as pharaoh.

-Regardless, Hatshepsut allowed Thutmose III to live on in the royal household and was given a good education.
+Nevertheless, Hatshepsut allowed Thutmose III to live on in the royal household and he was given a good education.

 Young Thutmose was taught how to read and write, learned about military tactics and strategy, and enjoyed all of the benefits of a royal prince.